metaborg/spt/org.metaborg.spt.testrunner.intellij/README.md

     ./gradlew runIde

+## Publishing
+To publish the plugin in the JetBrains plugin repository, use the following command where you replace the username and password by your own:

+    ./gradlew publishPlugin \
+        -DpublishUsername=yourusername \
+        -DpublishPassword=yourpassword \
+        -DpublishChannel=Nightly

 ## Overview
 This plugin contains just the parts that are necessary to add a run configuration to IntelliJ.
 It has three main dependencies: